user8595/user8595.github.io/content/posts/minimalistic-cursor.md

 ## Intro

-So probably a year ago, i tried to make my own cuesor theme solely using a vector edito, which is Inkscape, instead of using Photoshop or simillar because i dont know how to make a simple square in that particular program.
+So probably a year ago, i tried to make my own cursor theme solely using a vector editor, which is Inkscape, instead of using Photoshop or simillar because i dont know how to make a simple square in that particular program.

 ## Process